wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/defender-office-365-introduction/includes/defender-office-365.md

 An important consideration for you and your team is to decide what capabilities or features you want out of Microsoft Defender for Office 365.
 There are currently two plans to choose from:

 - Plan 1 focuses on configuration, protection, and detection capabilities.
 - Plan 2 has all of the capabilities of plan 1 but adds automation, investigation, and remediation.

 ### Plan 1

 Plan 1 provides the following capabilities:

-- Safe attachments
+- Safe Attachments
-- Safe links
+- Safe Links
-- Safe attachments for SharePoint, OneDrive, and Teams
+- Safe Attachments for SharePoint, OneDrive, and Teams
-- Anti-phishing in Defender for Office 365 protection
+- Impersonation protection in anti-phishing policies
 - Real-time detections

 ### Plan 2